You want to be happy with yourself and your life. Who doesn't?

-9. Don't expect others to make them happy
+9. Don't expect others to make you happy.

-So often we believe happiness comes from having others behave the way we want them to behave.
+We often believe happiness results from having others behave the way we want them to behave.
 We think they can make us happy by saying certain things, meeting all of our needs, or giving us what we want.

-But of course, other people can't make us happy and thinking they can only contributes to our unhappiness.
+But of course, other people can't make us happy, and thinking they can only adds to our unhappiness.

-When we stop expanding ourselves through personal growth and learning, we remain stuck in the status quo.
+When we stop expanding and improving ourselves through personal growth and learning, we remain stuck in the status quo.

 We paralyze ourselves so we aren't able to experience new adventures, ideas, people, and self-awareness.
 This leads to stagnation and depression.

-Helping our family, friends, and even strangers we never see is a huge key to happiness.
+Helping our family, friends, and even strangers is a huge key to happiness.
 Service to others gives us a feeling of deeper purpose and meaning in life.

 It boosts our feelings of connection and self-esteem.
 When you avoid serving, you cut yourself off from a deep longing of the soul.

-When your life is out-of-balance, you suffer because important parts of who you are and what you value aren't getting the attention they need or deserve.
+When your life is out-of-balance, essential parts of who you are and what you value aren't getting the attention they need or deserve.
 Your work, relationships, and lifestyle all need to work in harmony so you can feel whole and emotionally and mentally healthy.

 We all have imperfect faces and bodies, and most people tend to focus more on those imperfections than on what makes them attractive.